-The AD8175 has two options for changing the programming of the crosspoint matrix.
+The AD8178 has two options for changing the programming of the crosspoint matrix.
 In the first option, a serial word of 45 bits can be provided that updates the entire matrix each time.
-The second option allows for changing a single output's programming via a parallel interface.
-The serial option requires fewer signals, but more time (clock cycles) for changing the programming; the parallel programming technique requires more signals, but allows for changing a single output at a time, therefore requiring fewer clock cycles.
+The second option allows for changing the programming of a single output using a parallel interface.
+The serial option requires fewer signals, but more time (clock cycles), for changing the programming; the parallel programming technique requires more signals, but it allows for changing a single output at a time, therefore requiring fewer clock cycles.